Neural network illustration — nodes and connections emerging from code

 return np.mean((y_true - y_pred) ** 2)

-• Compute gradients using the derivative of the activation function.
+• Use the derivative of the activation function to compute gradients.

 def backpropagation(X, y, learning_rate=0.1):